igorskyflyer/igorskyflyer/SUPPORT.md

 If you have an idea for a new feature or an enhancement for an existing feature, you're more than welcome to suggest it!

 Do so by:
-- Opening a [`new issue`](https://github.com/igorskyflyer/igorskyflyer/issues) using the appropriate issue template and with the label of `feature`
+- Opening a [`new issue`](https://github.com/igorskyflyer/igorskyflyer/issues) using the appropriate issue template and with the label of `feature`,
-- Explain your use case, the reasoning behind it and how it enhances the extension
+- Explain your use case, the reasoning behind it and how it enhances the extension,
 - **Bonus**: include examples, mockups, etc.

 ---